kev-n-dev/sky_way/README.md

 - **404 Errors**: Verify that Angular build files are correctly placed in the `backend/static/skyway_frontend` directory.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [Proprietary License](LICENSE).
+You may not use this software for commercial purposes without explicit permission from the author.ild step and keeps the rest intact.
+Let me know if you'd like any further adjustments!